joaoflf/caius/README.md

 The folder structure is laid out in a feature/component manner, meaning that each feature/component folder has its own views, components, actions, reducers, etc.
 The app also uses firebase with angularfire2.

+### Prerequisites
+You will need to have [Git](https://git-scm.com/) and [Node.js + NPM](http://nodejs.org) installed on your machine.
+You will also need to install the `typings` NPM package globally via `npm i -g typings`.
+> Even if you already have the `typings` package installed globally, this repo requires `typings 1.x` so make sure your version is up do date.

 ### Quick start

 ```bash